Defining the Basics of the Collection Industry

 In the future, collection agencies will likely have a wider array of services and an increased capacity for billing and accounts receivable.
 In addition, many agencies also will expand their current technological systems in keeping up with new developments in this area.

-The CECA has compiled the above information from a variety of sources in response to the frequently asked questions regarding the collection and credit industry.
+Canadian Express Collection Agency Inc. has compiled the above information from a variety of sources in response to the frequently asked questions regarding the collection and credit industry.
 Every source has been cited with all efforts being made to assure that the information is correct.
-For any further information please contact the CECA.
+For any further information please contact our agency.